Stern Review: Stern report misused climate change study

 According to the Sunday Times article "Climate change study was 'misused, the Stern report 'misused' disaster analysts research by Robert Muir-Wood, head of research at Risk Management Solutions, a US-based consultancy.
 The Stern report, citing Muir-Wood, said: "New analysis based on insurance industry data has shown that weather-related catastrophe losses have increased by 2% each year since the 1970s over and above changes in wealth, inflation and population growth/movement. [...]
 If this trend continued or intensified with rising global temperatures, losses from extreme weather could reach 0.5%–1% of world GDP by the middle of the century."
-According to Muir-Wood "said his research showed no such thing and accused Stern of "going far beyond what was an acceptable extrapolation of the evidence".
+According to Muir-Wood, his research showed no such thing: he accused Stern of "going far beyond what was an acceptable extrapolation of the evidence".

 Response of economists

 Discounting

 One of the issues debated among economists was the discount rate used in the Review.
 Discounting is used by economists to compare economic impacts occurring at different times.
 Discounting was used by Stern in his calculation of the possible economic damages of future climate change.
 Marginal climate change damages were calculated for a "business-as-usual" greenhouse gas (GHG) emissions pathway.
 Residual climate change damages (at the margin) were also calculated for other emissions pathways, especially one peaking at 450 ppm CO_{2}e GHG concentration.

 There are four main reasons commonly proposed by economists for placing a lower value on consumption occurring in the future rather than in the present: